List of His Dark Materials and The Book of Dust characters: Iorek Byrnison

 Iorek Byrnison is an armoured bear and companion of Lyra's.
 Armoured bears, known as panserbjørne in Danish, are a race of polar bear-like creatures with human-level intelligence and opposable thumbs; they have no dæmons and consider their armour, which is made of meteoric iron, to be their soul.

-Before the events of His Dark Materials, Iorek meets and befriends Lee Scoresby.
-Iorek was king of the armoured bears in Svalbard, but was exiled after killing another bear in a fight.
+Before the events of His Dark Materials, Iorek had met and befriended Lee Scoresby.
+At that time, Iorek was king of the armoured bears in Svalbard, but he was exiled after killing another bear in a fight.
 Normally, when a bear realises that they are outmatched, they will surrender, but Iorek's opponent had been drugged by Iofur Raknison, second in line for the throne, to prevent this.
-Following his exile, the humans of an Arctic port town deceived him by giving him spirits and stealing his armour while he was intoxicated.
-Lyra finds him in Northern Lights working in a scrap yard for food and board and proceeds to use her alethiometer to help him retrieve his armour.
+Following his exile, the humans of an Arctic port town deceived him by giving him spirits and stealing his armour while he was drunk.
+In Northern Lights, Lyra finds him in a destitute condition working in a scrap yard, kept docile with a ready supply of spirits.
+She uses her alethiometer to help him retrieve his armour.
 Following this, he helps Lyra, naming her Silvertongue.
 When Lyra ends up imprisoned by Iofur Raknison, she arranges a fight between Iorek and Iofur for the throne, which Iorek wins.

 After the opening of a gate to Cittàgazze changes the climate of Svalbard, Iorek is forced to take his fellow armoured bears on a voyage down to the Himalayas, where he meets Will Parry.
 When Will breaks the Subtle Knife, Iorek is able to repair it without the aid of specialist equipment.
 He and a regiment of his subjects fight on Lord Asriel's side in the battle on the plains; as part of this he takes Lyra and Will to find their lost dæmons.
 At the end of The Amber Spyglass, it is revealed that he returns to Svalbard and reigns as king of the armoured bears.

-In the film, he is voiced by Ian McKellen while Fred Tatasciore voices him in the video game adaption.
-In the unabridged audiobooks, Iorek is voiced by Sean Barrett.
-Joe Tandberg voices and motion-captures Iorek in the TV series.
+In the unabridged audiobooks, Iorek is voiced by Sean Barrett, and in the 2003 BBC Radio dramatisation he is voiced by Steve Hodson.
+In the film, he is voiced by Ian McKellen while Nonso Anozie voices him in the video game adaptation, having been originally cast in the role before being replaced by McKellen for the film.
+Joe Tandberg voices and motion-captures Iorek in the television series.